panacea-js/core/README.md

 ## Credits

-Panacea development is sponsored by [Real Life Digital](https://www.reallifedigital.com) - a UK web development agency helping clients
+Panacea development is sponsored by [Real Life Digital](https://www.reallifedigital.com) - a UK-based web consultancy helping businesses grow, navigate change and create stronger connections with their clients.

 Lead developer and maintainer: Barry Fisher